 Duvet vs Comforter

 Styling your bed like a stylist involves deciding whether to use a duvet, comforter, or maybe a coverlet in the summer.
 As a design professional my preferred choice is a duvet with a duvet cover.
 Because with a duvet you can change the cover with the seasons.
 Therefore when I design for my clients I like to order two duvet covers ( one for summer and one for winter) which coordinate with the color scheme for the bedroom.
 In addition, I like to include a coverlet at the end of the bed for extra warmth and a splash of color.

 One layer at a Time – Styling Your Bed Like a Stylist

 When I’m designing a bedroom for my clients I always factor in the essential components to a fantastic bed ensemble.
-However depending on the type of bed we are working with in the design not all components are needed.
+However, depending on the type of bed we are working on within the design not all components are needed.
 As an example, if you have a platform bed there is no need for a bed skirt.
 In other words, styling your bed like a stylist should match the mood and design of your bed.
 Happy sleeping!